 It's up to you because you don’t have to be fluent to make Mexican friends, owing to the usual graciousness of the Mexican people.

 Even when I lock up on the language completely, the conversation finds a way to resolve itself.
 Anyone, regardless of age, can become fluent enough to be social and there is much you can do to further things along until you're at a more conversational level.

-You do have to be friendly and, after getting to know them a bit, reciprocate their kindness, just like making friends anywhere.
+You do have to be friendly and, after getting to know them a bit, reciprocate their acts kindness just like making friends anywhere.
 I am constantly on the look-out for those opportunities.
 My friends here have been extraordinarily good to me.

 One terrific free way to contribute is help with their English practice.
 In Mexico, many people you meet will be trying to improve their English.

-The children of all of my Mexican friends are studying English, which enhances their future employment opportunities and likelihood of getting into some schools.
-Offer to take some time to help.
+The children of your Mexican friends are all studying English to enhance their future employment opportunities andincrease the likelihood of getting into certain schools.
+Offer to take some time to help them.

-Mansioningles.com - Recommended by one of my language exchange partners in Valencia, Spain, is comprehensive enough that he says it's all he uses (and his English is quite good).
+Mansioningles.com - Recommended by one of my language exchange partners in Valencia, Spain, the tools is comprehensive enough that he says it's all he uses (and his English is quite good).

 Digital Dialects - great for beginners, the U.S. site uses games to teach basic vocabulary in 80 languages.

 Duolingo - Also for rank beginners, the most popular online tool for beginner Spanish students is also available for those learning English.
 The bite-sized lessons use lots of repetition.
 Gaming elements keep up the pressure to learn.You can compete with friends too making it a little like having a study partner.
 This one is good to gain enough basic vocabulary to form easy sentences and where many people start.